hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 - Also on the CLI, omit the `token` argument and set a `credentials` block in your [CLI config file](/docs/commands/cli-config.html#credentials).

-- In a Terraform Enterprise workspace, set `token` in the provider configuration.
+- Setting the `token` argument in the provider configuration: In a Terraform Cloud or Terraform Enterprise workspace you can set `token` in the provider configuration.
 Use an input variable for the token and mark the corresponding variable in the workspace as sensitive.

 ## Versions